guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Learning the API
 ****************

+The API reference is documented at `www.sublimetext.com/docs/3/api_reference.html <http://www.sublimetext.com/docs/3/api_reference.html>`

-In order to create plugins, you need to get acquainted with the Sublime Text API and the available commands.
-Documentation on both is scarce at the time of this writing, but you can read existing code and learn from it.
+To get acquainted with the Sublime Text API and the available commands, it may be helpful to read existing code and learn from it.

 In particular, the :file:`Packages/Default` contains many examples of undocumented commands and API calls.
-Note that you will first have to extract its content to a folder if you want to take a look at the code within.
-As an exercise, you can try creating a build system to do that on demand, and a project file to be able to peek at the sample code easily.
+Note that you will first have to extract its contents to a folder if you want to take a look at the code within.